Buy Now, Plant Later! Spring Reservations Are Open

 • Great for Rain Gardens and Naturalized Gardens

-This unique small tree has the most amazing twisting, turning branches.
-It can be used in many garden applications, including as a privacy screen or living fence.
+This unique small tree has the most amazing twisting, and turning branches.
+It can be used in many garden applications, including as a privacy screen or a living fence.

 This highly ornamental deciduous tree has a lot of personality and easily draws the eye.
 Use it as a special accent or specimen tree.